dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 We'll build out a Create+Update+Delete (CRUD) style content app using React and Redux and React-Router.
 We will use an API server hosted at: `https://platform.cs52.me/api`.

-For now the API only supports 'title', 'content', 'tags', 'cover_url', but even with just those fields (especially if content supports markdown) you could think  of other things that you could display.
+For now the API only supports 'title', 'content', 'tags', 'coverUrl', but even with just those fields (especially if content supports markdown) you could think  of other things that you could display.
 Menu Items for a restaurant.
 Or even quiz answers (you'll be able to add fields in Lab 5).

 Be creative and make this your own.